 To assist the broader investment community to have a full understanding of Austal's performance and strategies, Austal attends analyst briefings on a regular basis.
-These briefings typically focus on the financial performance and objectives of the Company overall and each business unit.
+These briefings typically focus on the financial performance and objectives of the Company overall and each business unit, along with any specific operational matters that warrant discussion.
 The updates provide an opportunity for those in the investment community (including analysts, investors and shareholders) to speak directly with senior management.
-Detailed information is released to the ASX prior to the briefings, to ensure compliance with continuous disclosure obligations.
+Relevant information is released to the ASX prior to the briefings, to ensure compliance with continuous disclosure obligations.